Skip to contents

 • "topenv" : we construct base::topenv(x), see ?topenv. recurse is ignored.
 This is the most accurate we can be when constructing only special environments.

-Building environments from scratch using the above methods can be verbose and sometimes redundant if and environment is used several times.
-One last option is to define the environments and their content above the object returning call, using placeholder names ..env.1.., ..env.2.. etc. This is done by setting predefine to TRUE. constructor and recurse are ignored in that case.
+• "predefine" : Building environments from scratch using the above methods can be verbose, sometimes redundant and sometimes even impossible due to circularity (e.g. an environment referencing itself).
+With "predefine" we define the environments and their content above the object returning call, using placeholder names ..env.1.., ..env.2.. etc. The caveat is that the created code won't be a single call and will create objects in the workspace. recurse is ignored.